 - Contains: 1.05% Carbon, 0.35% Silicon, 13.50-14.00% Chromium, 4% Molybdenum

 420HC is a standard Type 420 martensitic stainless steel highly enriched with carbon.
-It’s different from standard Type 420 stainless steel because of the high carbon and chromium content.
+It’s different from standard Type 420 stainless steel because of its high carbon and chromium content.
 420HC has high abrasion resistance and edge-holding.
-It makes an excellent general purpose blade after Paul Bos’s heat treatment.
+It makes an excellent general-purpose blade after Paul Bos’s heat treatment.
 Properties:

 - Good edge holding

 - Composition: 0.4-0.5 % Carbon, 0.6 Silicon, 12-14% Chromium, And 1.0% Manganese

 420J2 is low-carbon stainless steel with suitable hardness, corrosion resistance, and ease to re-sharpen.
 This general-purpose steel makes good light to medium-use blades.
 Properties:

 - Re-sharpens well

 - Good corrosion resistance

 - Composition: 0.36-0.45 % Carbon, 0.6 Silicon, 0.6 Nickel, 12-14% Chromium, And 0.8% Manganese